bikeindex/bike_index_terms/vendor_terms.markdown

 ## Charges for the Service

 There is no initial fee, you only pay for the bikes you register on our service.
-You are billed on a monthly schedule (the "Billing period") for each bike you registered during that billing period.
+You are billed on a monthly schedule (the "Billing period") for each bike you register during that billing period.
 You can choose to fulfill this obligation through automatic billing or by manually entering payment details for each bill.
 The Bike Index exclusively accepts vendor payments through our online interface. <a href="#section_b" class="arrow">Complete details</a>

 ## Becoming a Vendor on the Bike Index